 A transition provision exists relating to the consent requirement.
 Under CASL section 66, consent to send CEMs is implied for a period of 36 months beginning on July 1, 2014, where there is an existing business or non-business relationship, and this relationship includes the communication of CEMs between the two parties.
-The existing business or non-business relationship must have been created prior to July 1, 2014.
+The existing business or non-existing business relationship must have been created prior to July 1, 2014.

 When sending a CEM, the persons who play a material role in the content of the CEM and/or the choice of recipients must be identified in the communication.
 If a message is being sent on behalf of another party, including affiliates, the sender and the persons on whose behalf the CEM is sent must be identified.